SK-EID/smart-id-java-client/README.md

 Note that verificationCode should be displayed by the web service, so the person signing through the Smart-ID mobile app can verify if the verification code displayed on the phone matches with the one shown on the web page.
 Leave a few seconds for the verification code to be displayed for users using the web service with their mobile device.
-Then start the authentication process (which triggers Smart-ID app in the phone which covers the verification code displayed.
+Then start the authentication process (which triggers Smart-ID app in the phone which covers the verification code displayed).

 ### Authenticating with document number